lacanoid/pgddl/ROADMAP.md

 - ✔︎ improve dumping of comments (be quiet on NULL comments)
 - optimize grants on functions
 - move not nulls to constraints section
-- move storage setting to pre-data section
+- move storage settings to pre-data section
 - use ONLY when appropriate
 - ✔︎ mysterious duplicates in index section for partitioned tables (see table dept_1)
 - ✔︎ include table subpartitions in a script
 - ✔︎ do not emit ALTER OWNER for objects owned by current role
+- hide comments etc when object is hidden, such as with `{noconstraints,comments}`

 Build and tests:
 - improve and add to simple tests